-Because we say that the being of the human being consists in "being-in-the-world" people find that the human being is downgraded to a merely terrestrial being, whereupon philosophy sinks into positivism.
+Because we say that the Being of man consists in "being-in-theworld" people find that man is downgraded to a merely terrestrial being, whereupon philosophy sinks into positivism.
 For what is more "logical" than that whoever asserts the worldliness of human being holds only this life as valid, denies the beyond, and renounces all "Transcendence"?